projectara/greybus-spec/source/hardware_model.rst

 - INTF_TYPE: an indicator of what communication is supported by a Module connected to the Interface Block, if any.
-- ORDER: If the Interface Block is attached to a Module, an indicator of whether this is the "primary interface" or a "secondary interface" to the Module.
+- ORDER: If the Interface Block is attached to a Module, an indicator of whether this is the ":ref:`Primary Interface
+  <glossary-primary-interface>`" or a ":ref:`Secondary Interface
+  <glossary-secondary-interface>`" to the Module.
 - MAILBOX: the value of a special-purpose and Greybus implementation-specific |unipro| DME attribute used by Modules as a non-CPort based means of communication with the Frame.